Coffee vs. cold: can your morning cup fire up brown fat?

 Summary

-This study looks at whether taking 200mg of caffeine (about two cups of coffee) changes how active your brown fat is when you are mildly cold.
+This study looks at whether taking 200mg of caffeine (about two cups of coffee) changes how active your brown fat is when you're mildly cold.
 Brown fat is a type of body fat that burns energy to generate heat.
-Researchers will use PET-CT scans to measure brown fat activity in 12 healthy adults after they take caffeine or a placebo and then experience mild cold.
-The goal is to understand how caffeine might influence this process.
+Researchers will scan 12 healthy adults to measure brown fat activity after caffeine or a placebo.
+The goal is to better understand how caffeine might influence metabolism.

 Get updates